-My favorite Mardi Gras King Cake is flavored with sweetened a cream cheese and cinnamon sugar filling then drizzled with icing and topped with colored sugar.
+My favorite Mardi Gras King Cake is flavored with sweetened cream cheese and cinnamon sugar filling then drizzled with icing and topped with colored sugar.

 My husband and I love to visit New Orleans.
 I actually have several recipes inspired by NOLA.
-I made Creamy BBQ Shrimp, a Muffuletta, Bread Pudding and Woodland Punch.
+I made Creamy BBQ Shrimp, a Muffuletta, Bread Pudding, and Woodland Punch.
 However, we’ve never been to NOLA during Mardi Gras season.
 I’ve heard from more than one friend that it’s the ‘bomb’!

-Mardi Gras is the celebration beginning on ephiphany and ending on Fat Tuesday.
+Mardi Gras is the celebration beginning on epiphany and ending on Fat Tuesday.
 Mardi Gras is French for Fat Tuesday, referring to the practice of the last night of eating “rich” foods before the ritual fasting of the Lenten season, which begins on Ash Wednesday.
 Basically, it’s a huge party with eating and drinking and eating and drinking…

-New Orleans Mardi Gras King Cake is one of the traditions of Mardi Gras.
+New Orleans, Mardi Gras King Cake is one of the traditions of Mardi Gras.

-Traditionally Mardi Gras King Cake is made of a brioche or sweet roll dough.
+Traditionally Mardi Gras King Cake is made of brioche or sweet roll dough.
 It’s then braided to form a circle and decorated with icing and purple, green and gold sugars.
 Purple denotes justice, green is for faith, and yellow stands for power.
 A small plastic baby inserted into the side of the cake will bring good luck in the coming year to whoever discovers it in their slice of cake.
 The person who gets the slice with the baby in it also has to host the next party.
 Of course, when it comes to Mardi Gras more is more so let your freak flag fly and decorate your King Cake with beads, multiple plastic babies, curly ribbon, and other festive trinkets.

 I have eaten Mardi Gras King Cake before, but I’ve never made one.
 The one I had was from a very popular bakery with a great reputation for King Cake.
 I had high standards to meet when trying to make this cake.
 What I decided to do is basically make cinnamon rolls.
 Instead of cutting into rolls, I formed it into a circle and dressed it for the party in traditional colors.
 I also filled the roll with a cream cheese mixture.
 This added just the right amount of gooey-ness that I was looking for!